How Much Exercise Does a Pug Need? A Complete Guide for Club Pug Members

 1. Tug-With-Training – Ask for sit or drop every 15 sec.

-3. Interactive Puzzle Feeders – Slow down meals and engage problem-solving. (petmd.com)
+3. Interactive Puzzle Feeders – Slow down meals and engage problem-solving with pug puzzles that offer treats for learning new skills.

 4. Find-It Cup Game – Hide kibble under plastic cups and shuffle.

-5. Bubble Chase (Dog-Safe Bubbles) – Burns calories with minimal impact.
+5. Bubble Chase (Dog-Safe Bubbles) – Burns calories with minimal impact and pug-safe bubbles.

 6. Stair Climbs – One flight up, leash-guided down; 5 reps max.